 2. APPLICATION QUESTIONS

 2.1.
-THE ECOCITY FOCUS LABECOCITY CONFERENCE QUESTIONS
+THE ECOCITY FOCUS LAB INTERNATIONAL ECOCITY CONFERENCE QUESTIONS

 Applicants are asked to provide short responses to the questions below.
 You should demonstrate how your event will be unique and not only add value to the Ecocity conference and summit series but also play an important part in raising the profile of your city for its work on eco-social urban issues.